th-tran/tetris/README.md

 *Other:*
 - Created a game over splash screen that appears when the player loses
 - Added a functional restart button on the game over screen so the player can try again

+---

+### 2019-21-31

+Sound day! (and a bit of UI too)

+*Functional:*
+- Created SoundManager class to handle all the sounds and music in the game
+- Made parts of the UI dealing with sounds/gameplay functional
+- Implemented pause, resume and restart

+*Other:*
+- Added music and sounds that play on various conditions to make the game more alive
+- Added a screen fade in/out effect on game start for visual flair